D17123466/Assignment1/README.md

       - use mouse click for location that you want to send a space-ship

-    background can be chose by click above buttons
+    background can be chosen by click above buttons

     there are two background